 - Employment in a private law firm as tax counsel whose duties involved advising clients on business tax matters

 - Employment in the tax department of a public accounting firm whose duties involved advising clients on business tax matters

 - Employment with the revenue department of a national, state, provincial, or local government where principal duties involved the administration of taxes imposed on business entities

 - Employment in a college or university, teaching business tax in a professional or instructor capacity

-For questions regarding eligibility, membership types, and experience requirements, please contact [email protected].
+For questions regarding membership levels, or experience requirements, please contact firstname.lastname@example.org.